medcomdk/ehmi/docs/assets/documents/ecore/ehmiEUA/index.md

 In the test, the display of shipment status is expected to be done via a central solution, but there is a possibility that the business system can implement a local display in the business system.
 Access to the display will be subject to the same security requirements as for reporting, see 6.3.3 in the MB.

-## Decentralized regarding EHMI component: EHMI Addressing Service
+## EHMI Addressing Service - EUA responsability description:

 EHMI Komponent	Delopgave	Hvem
 Sundheds-adresseringsservice: API for anvendere	Integration til Sundheds-adresseringsservice	Fagsystemet

-### EHMI Addressing Service - Short description:

 The professional system must be able to integrate with the EHMI Health Addressing Service.
 The EHMI Health Addressing Service will offer a search functionality that in the first version can retrieve shipping data for your own general practitioner.
 The EHMI Health Addressing Service is currently being specified.

-There will be MedCom support funds for implementing the interface to the EHMI Health Addressing Service.

 ## Relevante links: